kyleclo/practice/design-patterns/notes.md

 # Factory

 We use the Factory pattern when we want to instantiate objects from different classes that are grouped under a common superclass or interface.

-This could look something like:
+Naivey, instantiating a bunch of objects could look like:

 ```python
 my_triangle = Triangle()